Moving goods from Rest of World excluding the European Union to Northern Ireland

 Every movement made from Rest of World excluding the European Union to Northern Ireland will require:

-1. Submission of a safety and security declaration outside of TSS - generally done by the carrier / haulier
+1. Submission of a safety and security declaration outside of TSS – generally done by the carrier / haulier.

-2. Submission of a Full Frontier Declaration - generally done by the importer
+3. Submission of a Full Frontier Declaration – generally done by the importer.
+Instructions can be found in the Full Frontier Declaration: Step-by-step guide

 Useful guidance